What is a Right to Manage leasehold?

 Management will be handed over on a date specified in the claim notice which is a date at least 3 months after the landlord’s counter-notice is due one month after service of the claim notice.
 The whole process can take 4-6 months.
 If there are any disputes relating to the service charges paid or alleged to be due the First Tier Tribunal (Property Chamber) has jurisdiction to determine most matters.

 What costs are involved?

 There is no premium to be paid to the landlord.

 You should also discuss with your fellow lessees whether Collective Enfranchisement is of interest.
 The Act provides a right for a majority of long lessees who own flats in a building to purchase the freehold of that building.
 In most collective claims, the lessees automatically take over the management of the building.
 There are strict qualification criteria so legal and valuation advice is essential.
-Please refer to our guide on Collective Enfranchisement.
+Please refer to our page on Collective Enfranchisement.

-In some strict circumstances, a majority of lessees, may be eligible to acquire their freehold at market value (which is usually less than enfranchisement value) under the provisions of the Landlord and Tenant Act 1987.
+In some strict circumstances, a majority of lessees may be eligible to acquire their freehold at market value (which is usually less than enfranchisement value) under the provisions of the Landlord and Tenant Act 1987.
 This is usually appropriate where the freeholder has failed to manage the building and is in breach of covenant.
 There is much more scope for dispute with the freeholder under this procedure but it is worth consideration with your specialist advisors.